Pro Positioning Plan

 Shaping Policy Through Expert Engagement

-A record of research-based contributions to policy, regulation, and digital governance across sectors and jurisdictions.
+A record of research-based and advisory contributions to policy, regulation, and digital governance across sectors and jurisdictions.

-As part of my work at the intersection of regulatory design, operational resilience, and financial governance, I contribute to public consultations led by authorities in the UK, the European Union, the United States, and other international bodies.
-These submissions reflect an independent, systems-oriented approach to strengthening regulatory frameworks in the face of digital transformation.
+At the intersection of regulatory design, operational resilience, and institutional oversight, I contribute to public consultations and provide independent analysis to authorities in the UK, the European Union, the United States, and other international bodies.
+These engagements reflect a systems-oriented approach to strengthening regulatory frameworks amid digital transformation and systemic risk.

-Each contribution applies field-informed research to real regulatory challenges, with a focus on proportionality, cross-border coherence, and the evolving architecture of digital and institutional risk.
+Each contribution applies field-informed research and governance evaluation to real regulatory challenges, with a focus on proportionality, cross-border coherence, accountability, and resilience under operational stress.

-I specialize in the governance of AI, cybersecurity, and digital infrastructure, with a focus on regulatory resilience, institutional trust, and public-sector innovation across global jurisdictions.
+My work specialises in the governance of AI, cybersecurity, and digital infrastructure, with particular emphasis on regulatory resilience, institutional trust, and oversight design across global jurisdictions.

-Peer Reviewer & Editorial Candidate – Available for peer review and editorial board opportunities in journals aligned with AI governance, research policy, institutional resilience, public-sector innovation, and cybersecurity regulation.
+Available for peer review and editorial collaboration in journals focused on AI governance, institutional resilience, public-sector innovation, and cybersecurity regulation.

 Connect